Protesters demonstrate against world leaders, Israel-Hamas war as APEC comes to San Francisco

 Protesters are disappointed that San Francisco, with its rich history of standing up for the working class, would host CEOs of companies and leaders of countries that they say do great harm.

-“It's silly, from the mayor to the governor to the president, they want to say this is a great idea to have all these people who have been profiting off the intersecting crises of our time,” said Nik Evasco, a climate activist.
+“It's silly, from the mayor to the governor to the president, they want to say this is a great idea to have all these people who have been profiting off the intersecting crises of our time,” Evasco said.
 “It's just sickening.”

 Associated Press writer Huizhong Wu in Bangkok contributed to this report.